c22457612/WebDev2_Library_Project/README.md

 # Description

-I created this website using XAMPP and phpMyAdmin
+I created this website using XAMPP and phpMyAdmin,
 All files included were placed in the 'htdocs' folder when using XAMPP

 This website code allows users to log in/register while authenticating users, search for books by